EDAO-Project/Jazero/README.md

 ```bash
 ./start.sh
 ```

-The first time Jazero is started, the entity linker service will build a Lucene index, which can take around an hour for a 10GB KG.
-Then, Jazero is accessible on localhost or on the machine's IP address.

 Alternatively, but not recommended, you can build each service manually and run the built .jar file.
 This requires having Java 17 and Maven installed.